When Earth Moves – Science Teacher’s Guide

 C. Natural disasters are caused by movements in Earth’s crust and can have devastating effects.

-D. Many students around the word helped with the tsunami relief effort.
+D. Many students around the word helped with the tsunami relief effort. - What is a warning sign that a volcanic eruption may occur?

 A. tsunamis